SpaceAppsReno/solar-system/README.md

 ### Real Time Positions

-One part of our team is working an producing an api to determine the locations of astronomical objects in real time.
+One part of our team is working an producing an API to determine the locations of astronomical objects in real time.
 This will be the core data source for the rest of the project.

 ### Augmented Reality